 Some groundwater monitoring parameters are not detected at a frequency great enough to generate the combined Shewhart-CUSUM control charts.
 For constituents that are detected less than 25% of the time at a particular well, the data are plotted as a time series until a sufficient number of data points are available to provide a 99% confidence nonparametric prediction limit.
 Thirteen independent measurements (with 1 resample) are necessary to achieve a 99% confidence (1% false positive rate) nonparametric prediction limit.
-Eight independent measurements (for pass 1 of 2 resamples) are necessary to achieve a 99% confidence nonparametric prediction limit.
+Eight independent measurements (for pass 1 of 2 resamples) are necessary to achieve a 99% confidence prediction limit.
 The nonparametric prediction limit is the largest determination out of the dataset collected for that well and parameter.
 If the detection frequency is 0% after thirteen samples have been collected, the reporting limit (practical quantitation limit) becomes the nonparametric prediction limit.

-In developing the statistical background, the historical data must be thoroughly screened for anomalous data (too high or too low) due to a sampling error, lab error, transcription error, or shipping error.
+In developing the statistical background, the historical data must be thoroughly screened for anomalous data (too high or too low) due to a sampling error, lab error, transcription error, shipping error, or other anomalies.
 An erroneous data point, if not removed prior to the mean and variance computations, would yield a larger control limit thus increasing the false negative rate.

-The DUMPStat[®] program screens for outliers using the Dixon test.
-If the Dixon test indicates an outlier, the value is compared to three times the median concentration of the background data for intrawell analyses.
-If the value fails both criteria of the two-stage screening, the value is considered a statistical outlier and will not be used in the mean and variance determinations.
-Anomalous data will still be plotted on the graphs (with a unique symbol) but will not be included in the calculations.
+The DUMPStat® program evaluates extreme background values for data sets with at least 25% detections using Dixon's test.
+A detected background concentration is defined as an extreme value when a concentration is at least three times (or less than one-third) the median background concentration.
+DUMPStat® labels a detected background concentration as an outlier when it is defined as an extreme value, and it fails Dixon's test.
+Anomalous detected data identified by DUMPStat® as described above will still be plotted on the graphs (with a unique symbol) but will not be included in the calculations.